 - Current adult and junior titles, printed in dyslexie

 - Browse the internet in dyslexie (Chrome browser recommended)

-- Borrow coloured overlays from info desk – these clear sheets provide a different background colour to text and may help with other perceptual difficulties and/or dyslexia
+- Borrow coloured overlays from Information desk for use within the library – these clear sheets provide a different background colour to text and may help with other perceptual difficulties and/or dyslexia